Multalign Viewer shows amino acid and nucleotide sequences:

 The sequence window contents can also be saved as an EPS file (File...
 Save EPS in the Multalign Viewer menu).

-Pairwise percent identity can be calculated all-by-all or for specified pairs of sequences in the alignment can be calculated.
+Pairwise percent identity can be calculated all-by-all or for specified pairs of sequences in the alignment.
 Info...
-Percent Identity in the Multalign Viewer menu opens a dialog for specifying the sequences (by name from the pulldown menus labeled Compare and with) and what to divide by:
+Percent Identity in the Multalign Viewer menu opens a dialog for choosing which sequences to compare (from functionally interchangeable pulldown menus labeled Compare and with):

 Sequence feature annotations from UniProt and the Conserved Domain Database (CDD) are treated as regions that can be displayed as colored boxes in the sequence window.
-Such regions are present automatically for sequences fetched from UniProt, and can be added to other sequences (those already open in Chimera) using Info...
-UniProt Annotations.
+Sequence annotations from UniProt are present automatically for sequences fetched from UniProt, and UniProt or CDD annnotations can be added to other sequences (those already open in Chimera) using Info...
+UniProt/CDD Annotations.

 The remainder of this section refers to annotations not handled as regions.